Creating the best dental logo is far from an exact science. There are many ways to create an impactful, memorable logo that stands out from the crowd.

 An integrated logo will also complement whatever materials it appears on, whether it be your website, newsletters, or other media.
 A good dental clinic logo sample is Murdock & Searle Family Dentistry:

-The logo is simple, but integrates well with the color scheme and feel of the overall site.
+The logo is simple but integrates well with the color scheme and overall site feel.

 6. It’s Versatile

-Your logo may look great on your newsletter, but what about other mediums it might appear?
-If you work with a professional logo designer, they will likely design it as a vector graphic, so you can use it in any size or format.
+Your logo may look great on your newsletter, but what about other mediums it might appear in?
+If you work with a professional logo designer, they will likely design it as a vector graphic so that you can use it in any size or format.

 To test out the versatility of your logo, print it and view it in: